Guides enemiesweaponsgearpvpextraction

 • Dolabra Energy Shotgun Blueprint - legendary-rarity energy shotgun with two fire modes: wide-cone hipfire and a focused beam.
 Low drop rate; some players report 10+ breaches without seeing it.
 Crafting requires Gunsmith Level 3, three Shredder Gyros, three Magnetic Accelerators, and two Vaporizer Regulators.

-• Assessor Matrix - an epic crafting material exclusive to Close Scrutiny, required for the High-Gain Antenna Project (stages 2 and 3) and various upgrade paths.
+• Assessor Matrix - an epic crafting material exclusive to Close Scrutiny.
+It was required for the now-expired High-Gain Antenna Project (stages 2 and 3) and other upgrade paths.

-• Vaporizer Regulators - dropped by killed Vaporizers, not from containers.
-You need 19 total for the High-Gain Antenna Project.
+• Vaporizer Regulators - dropped by killed Vaporizers, not from containers, and still used to craft the Dolabra (2 per craft).
+The expired High-Gain Antenna Project needed 19 total.
 Only reliably obtainable during Close Scrutiny.

 • Canto SMG Blueprint - a rare medium-ammo SMG blueprint that can also drop here, though it’s farmable elsewhere.